Park locator

 Our holiday parks are nestled in some of the UK's most spectacular locations, many of which are officially recognised as Areas of Outstanding Natural Beauty and protected wildlife habitats.
 Spending time with your children in such beautiful surroundings is a great way to get them closer to nature and build an early appreciation for the importance of protecting the environment.

 When thinking about outdoor activities, get out your binoculars and see how many species of bird you can spot.
 Bird watching is an easy eco-friendly activity to do with kids.
 You definitely don’t need to be an expert to enjoy it, grab a guide and you can learn along with them.
 Just a fifteen minute drive from Highfield Grange is Holland Haven Country Park, an area which is managed in order to conserve the natural landscape and wildlife.
-This is the perfect spot as you’ll find bird watching hides and lots of interesting breeds of bird.

 Or, if you’re further North, Arnside and Silverdale AONB is just a half hour drive away from Regent Bay.
 You could definitely spend all day exploring the diverse wildlife, walking routes, not to mention the many variations of woodland birds that have made their home here.